rosswilson-nz/my-astro-website/src/components/research-projects.md

----
-layout: ../layouts/MarkdownResearchLayout.astro
-title: 'My Research'
----

-[//]: # (Research projects under level-3 headings)

 ### Reducing the burden of osteoarthritis in Aotearoa New Zealand (2022-2027)

 Our research centre was awarded an HRC Programme grant to investigate optimal ways to improve the management of osteoarthritis in NZ.
 This research programme involves a randomised clinical trial of a novel lifestyle intervention consisting of exercise therapy, dietary change, and self-management education, for people with osteoarthritis and multimorbidity; epidemiological and health economic research on the impacts of osteoarthritis prevention and management strategies, and health economic simulation modelling to evaluate the effectiveness and cost-effectiveness of novel treatment pathways and models of care for osteoarthritis in the New Zealand healthcare system.
 I am leading the simulation modelling project within this research programme.
-For more information on this programme, please see the CMOR website.
+For more information on this programme, please see the [CMOR website](https://uo-cmor.github.io/our-work).

 ### Measuring the health state preferneces of New Zealanders (2022-2026)